sccn/sccn.github.io/tutorials/05_Preprocess/rereferencing.md

 The (sample) data above were recorded using a mastoid reference.
-Since we do not wish to include this reference channel (neither in the data nor in the average reference), we do not click the *Add current reference channel in data* check-box.
+Since we do not wish to include this reference channel (neither in the data nor in the average reference), we do not click the *Add current reference channel in data* checkbox.

-Press the *OK* button to compute the average reference.
+Press the *Ok* button to compute the average reference.
 This step will then be recorded in the main EEGLAB window (not shown).
 As in the previous step, a dialogue box will appear asking for the new dataset's name.